Hulk: 'I'm sure racism doesn't exist in Russia anymore'

 - Believes Russia 2018 World Cup will be "very special"

-(CNN)Two years on from saying he encountered racism in "almost every game," former Zenit St. Petersburg striker Hulk says the issue is no longer a problem in Russia.
+(CNN)Two years on from saying he encountered abuse in "almost every game," former Zenit St. Petersburg striker Hulk says racism is no longer a problem in Russian football.

 "I'm sure it doesn't exist anymore," the Brazilian told CNN Sport's Amanda Davies.
 "It didn't happen at any stage during the Confederations Cup; I'm sure it won't happen at the World Cup."

-And asked whether the problem has been solved in Russia, Hulk responded: "Yes -- I believe so."
+Asked whether the issue has been solved in Russia, Hulk responded: "Yes -- I believe so."

-Hulk, who joined Chinese Super League club Shanghai SIPG for $61 million in July 2016, has previously accused opposition fans of racial abuse during high profile clashes against Spartak Moscow and FC Torpedo Moscow in 2014/15.
+The 30-year-old, who joined Chinese Super League club Shanghai SIPG for $61 million in July 2016, has previously accused opposition fans of racial abuse during high profile clashes against Spartak Moscow and FC Torpedo Moscow in 2014/15.

 Now though, he contends, "there's nothing to be worried about."

-"Unfortunately, I experienced a few cases (of racism) in Russia, especially when I arrived in my first year," says Hulk.
+"Unfortunately, I experienced a few cases (of racism) in Russia, especially when I arrived in my first year," said Hulk.
 "With time, it began improving.

 "I was getting used to Russian football.
 Russian people were embracing me more.
 So, I guess, one year before I left Zenit this wasn't happening anymore."